 This dessert is the perfect comfort food for the colder months.
 Thanks to the naturally warming flavors of ginger and cinnamon — plus chocolate oozing from each bite — all you need is a warm blanket and fireplace to accompany your dessert.
 Get the Gingerbread Surprise Beignets recipe.

 These zeppole call for a cream filling and a cherry placed atop of the treats — never a bad idea.
 We hope we get an invite to this San Giuseppe party.
 Get the Zeppole di San Giuseppe recipe.

 Get a fruity twist on your favorite fried dessert, but maybe don’t try to convince yourself that these are somehow good for you.
 I mean, they’re good for your soul, if that counts.
 Half tangy and doughy, yet completely delicious, these snacks are a must for any summer soiree.
-Get the Strawberry-Lemon Beignets recipe.
+Get the Lemon Beignets with Fresh Berries recipe.